Diagnosis of and Tests for Cerebral Palsy

 - Does posture and movement seem abnormal?

 Doctors will test reflexes, muscle tone, posture, coordination and other factors, all of which can develop over months or even years.
-Primary care physicians may want to consult specialists, or order tests such as MRIs, cranial ultrasounds, or CT scans to obtain an image of the brain.
-Even once a diagnosis of cerebral palsy is made, parents may wish to seek a second opinion to rule out misdiagnosis.
+Primary care physicians may want to consult medical specialists, or order tests such as MRIs, cranial ultrasounds, or CT scans to obtain an image of the brain.
+Even once a diagnosis of Cerebral Palsy is made, parents may wish to seek a second opinion to rule out misdiagnosis.

 A diagnosis is important for many reasons: